 Can You Soak Bread Pudding Overnight?

-This recipe for Cinnamon Roll Bread Pudding is best if you refrigerate it for 12 hours before baking.
+This recipe for Cinnamon Roll Bread Pudding is best if you refrigerate it for 12 hours before baking, so overnight is perfect!

 How Do You Know When Bread Pudding Is Done?